stevendaniels/zhongwen_tools/README.md

     str.to_yale     #=> "ni3 hau3"
     str.to_typy

-    #converts pinyin into it's spoken tones.
-    #TODO: str.to_tone_sandhi     #=> "ni2 hao3"

-    #checks if the word has tone sandhi
-    str.tone_sandhi?      #=> true

-    #TODO: str.romanization?
     str.pyn? #=> true
     str.wg?  #=> true #(There can be overlap between Wade-Giles and Pinyin)

-### Conversion [TODO]
-Functions for converting between scripts (e.g. traditional Chinese to simplified Chinese) and between chinese and romanization systems (e.g.
-Chinese to pinyin).

-    ZhongwenTools::Conversion.to_zhs ‘華語'
-    ZhongwenTools::Conversion.to_zht '华语'
-    ZhongwenTools::Conversion.to_zhtw '方便面'
-    ZhongwenTools::Conversion.to_zhhk '方便面'
-    ZhongwenTools::Conversion.to_zhmc
-    ZhongwenTools::Conversion.to_zhsg
-    ZhongwenTools::Conversion.to_zhprc '马铃薯'

-###Tone Sandhi
-Some functions for predicting / converting to tone sandhi

 ## TODO
 1. A trad/simp script converter